Ashadowkhan/subdomainfinder/README.md

 SubdomainFinder
 SubdomainFinder is a Bash script designed to download and manage validated subdomain resources for given domains.
 The script provides options for processing single or multiple domains and saving the results into specified output files.

+Instructions:
+Save the script: Copy the script to a file, e.g., subdomain_finder.sh.
+Make it executable: Run chmod +x subdomain_finder.sh to make the script executable.
+Run the script: Execute the script with ./subdomain_finder.sh

 Features
 Download validated subdomains for a single domain Download validated subdomains for multiple domains from a file